nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

 > I'm not sure whether this helps reliability more or less than it risks it,
 > but it worth investigating.

-Next, the authorites determine the consensus method as they do today, using the field "consensus-method".
+Next, the authorities determine the consensus method as they do today, using the field "consensus-method".
 This can also be expressed as the voting operation `Threshold[SUPERQUORUM_PRESENT, false, uint]`.